wlto/shopping-cart/README.md

 #### To-dos

-- [ ] Refactor code for the add-to-cart functionality.
+- [x] Refactor code for the add-to-cart functionality.
 - [x] Add ability to remove an item from cart.
 - [x] Implement the search functionality.
-- [ ] Data validation for user's inputs.
+- [x] Data validation for user's inputs.
-- [ ] Calculation and display for total price.
+- [ ] Calculation and displaying for total price.
 - [ ] Styling with CSS.
 - [ ] Implement the check-out functionality.

-- [ ] Implement fuzzy finding.
+#### Observations

-- [ ] Implement a better searching algorithm (currently not decided).
+- We must be more careful when passing objects to a function.
+Since in JavaScript passing an object (or an array) to a function will pass the actual object (or array) itself.
+Hence, modifying that object inside the function results in mutating the object itself.

 #### License